flame/randutv/matlab/README.md

-MATLAB interface to randutv, via the lapack-compatible version.
+### MATLAB interface to randutv, specifically the lapack-compatible version.

-(Uses mwrap by David Bindel, although user does not need to know this.)
+## Author (interface only)

-Alex Barnett 11/13/19
+* Alex Barnett
+  Center for Computational Mathematics
+  Flatiron Institute
+  NY, NY 10010, USA.

+## Description

+This is a MATLAB wrapper to the lapack-compatible randUTV implementation.
+It was built using mwrap by David Bindel; however, mwrap is not needed for compilation of the MEX exectuable.

+## Usage

 From this directory, check in the `makefile` the choice of compiler, etc, then